 Marvel shows on Disney+

-The Falcon and The Winter SoldierThis live-action series from Marvel Studios will see Anthony Mackie return as Falcon, while Sebastian Stan reprises his role as Winter Soldier.
+The Falcon and The Winter SoldierThis live-action series from Marvel Studios will see Anthony Mackie return as Sam Wilson aka Falcon, while Sebastian Stan reprises his role as Winter Soldier.
+They are joined by a strong supporting cast of Daniel Bruehl, Emily VanCamp and Wyatt Russell to name a few.
+Set in the MCU, the series picks up after the events of Avengers: Endgame when Sam is handed the responsibility of taking on Captain America’s legacy.
 Coming August 2020

-The first animated series from Marvel Studios takes inspiration from the comic books of the same name.
-According to Disney, “each episode will explore a pivotal moment from the Marvel Cinematic Universe and turn it on its head, leading the audience into uncharted territory.”
+Not to be confused with the brilliantly bizarre drama Renee Zelwegger did for Netflix called What/If – this is very different!
+It’s Marvel Studios first animated series since becoming their own production company, and it takes inspiration from the comic books of the same name.
+According to Disney, ‘each episode will explore a pivotal moment from the Marvel Cinematic Universe and turn it on its head, leading the audience into uncharted territory.’
+So we’re exploring alternate universes and discovering what the consequences may have been if things had turned out just a little differently.
+Exciting stuff.
+Marvel’s What If…? is coming mid 2021

-The expert archer of the Avengers will return in his own TV series, once again played by Jeremy Renner.
+Bow and arrows are undeniably cool.
+Look at Robin Hood, check out Legolas Greenleaf.
+Now the expert archer in the Avengers crew will return in his own TV series, once again played by Jeremy Renner.
 Set after the events of Avengers: Endgame, the series is set to feature character Kate Bishop who becomes Hawkeye’s successor.
+It is still unclear who will play Kate Bishop, but according to rumours Pitch Perfect star Hailee Steinfeld is in the frame.
+Hawkeye is expected late 2021

-An exclusive new season of The Clone Wars, the 3D CGI animated TV series created by George Lucas.
-The series will be revived for a seventh season consisting of 12 episodes.
+Fans of The Clone Wars, the 3D CGI animated TV series created by George Lucas, will be delighted Disney+ managed to secure a revival.
+The series will come back for a hotly anticipated seventh season consisting of 12 episodes, continuing to tell the story of what happened between Star Wars Episode II and Episode III.

 Star Wars: The Mandalorian season 2

-The second series of the Jon Favreau Bounty Hunter series started filming barely a day after the first premiered.
+You know all about this show by now – Baby Yoda! – and the second series of the Jon Favreau Bounty Hunter drama started filming soon after the first season premiered.
+Because one series was never going to be enough, was it?
 Star Wars: The Mandalorian season 2 is expected in autumn 2020.

 Pixar series and short films on Disney+